 No cash-in value – The policy may have no cash-in value at any time

 Death outside the policy term – You choose how long your policy lasts.
 Once it’s finished, then your cover will stop and you won’t receive a payment if you die

 Suicide and self-inflicted injuries in the first year – Many policies won’t provide cover if you die in the first 12 months of the policy as a result of suicide or intentional, self-inflicted injury

 Whole-of-life insurance pays out a lump sum whenever you die and has no fixed term.
 It is often used in inheritance tax (IHT) planning, where it is taken out to cover future IHT liabilities.
-Where a life insurance policy is written “in trust”, the policy proceeds are IHT-free.
+Where a policiy of life insurance in Liverpool is written “in trust”, the policy proceeds are IHT-free.
 The premiums you pay may also be exempt from IHT.